 It’s pretty clear that Henry and Curran used some of their new found capital to establish the Manhattan Medicine Company and acquire Atwood’s Bitters.
 This 1876 advertisement named the Manhattan Medicine Company as proprietors and John F. Henry, Curran & Co. as wholesale agents.

-Based on this advertisement I think its safe to say that the Manhattan Medicine Co. owned the rights to Atwood’s Bitters but John F. Henry, Curran & Co. manufactured and distributed it.
+Based on this advertisement I think its safe to say that the Manhattan Medicine Co. manufactured the Bitters and John F. Henry, Curran & Co. distributed it.
 Recognizing that Henry had an interest in both companies and that each company was listed with the same College Place address, it’s likely that in practice, they operated as one business.

 While ownership of the bitters had changed, this 1877 advertisement in the Boston Globe revealed that the marketing message had not.

 John F Henry, Curran & Co. only operated until January, 1878 when the business failed as a result of their association with a banker named E. J. Dunning.
 The story appeared in the January 17, 1878 edition of “The Independent.”

 Another heavy failure has occurred in Wall Street.
 E. J.Dunning.
 Jr., a commercial note broker well known in the drug and chemical trade, has made an assignment to Mr. E. Y. Bell…The cause of the failure is said to be the unexpected calling in of a large loan by one of the banks.
 The immediate effect of the failure was to cause the suspension of Messrs.
 John F. Henry, Curran & Co. and Messrs.
 Hegeman & Co….